-Evil is thriving and advancing in our society today because you have not been exposing it, rebuking it, speaking out against it, taking a public stand against it, and resisting the devil that is behind it.
+Evil is thriving and advancing in our society today because you have not been preaching the gospel of Christ and winning souls for Christ, exposing, rebuking, speaking out against, or taking a public stand against evil, and resisting the devil that is behind evil.

 The Lord is calling you today to rise up with your “spiritual spear” and pierce through the heart of evil in your home, office, school, church and society, just as Phinehas did.
 God will surely reward you as He rewarded Phinehas.

 Prayer: My Dear Heavenly Father, forgive me for my complacence and indifference to the rise and spread of evil around me.
-Dear Holy Spirit, teach and train me how to daily pierce the heart of evil with my spiritual spear, in Jesus’ name.
+My Dear Holy Spirit, teach and help me to daily pierce the heart of evil with my spiritual spear, in Jesus’ name.
 Amen.